Skip to content

 What is the current tariff rate on preparations of meat, fish from China?

-As of mid-2026, preparations of meat, fish from China face a base tariff of 10% under Section 122.
+As of mid-2026, preparations of meat, fish from China face a base tariff of 10% under the Section 301 forced-labor tariff, which replaced the flat 10% Section 122 rate on July 24, 2026.
 Section 301 tariffs of 25-100% also apply to covered Chinese goods.
 The effective rate is about 35% on the most-affected products.

 Will the tariff on preparations of meat, fish from China change?